zb15/NetVizCorpy/README.md

 ## Overview

-The package is hosted at [https://github.com/zb15/B2BNetworkWiki](https://github.com/zb15/B2BNetworkWiki) and can be installed as,
+The package is hosted at [https://github.com/zb15/CorpWiZ](https://github.com/zb15/CorpWiZ) and can be installed as,

-> `pip install B2BNetworkWiki`
+> `pip install CorpWiZ`

 Currently it has 3 main functions: